tomhirst/solidity-nextjs-starter/README.md

 ETHERSCAN_API_KEY=[your-api-key]
 ```

-Run `yarn verify:goerli [your-contract-address] 'Hello, world!'` to verify your contract.
+Run `yarn verify:sepolia [your-contract-address] 'Hello, world!'` to verify your contract.
 Be sure to pass the address of the contract you just deployed and the constructor parameter, which in this case is the default greeting.

 If you're successful, you'll get a message like this: